dayyass/muse-as-service/README.md

 ```

 However it is better to use built-in client **MUSEClient** for sentence tokenization and embedding, that wraps the functionality of the python **requests** package and provides user with a simpler interface.

+To install the built-in client run:<br>
+`
+pip install muse-as-service
+`

 Instead of using endpoints, listed above, directly, **MUSEClient** provides the following methods to work with:
 <pre>